Throughput Maximization for Decode-and-Forward Relay Channels with Non-Ideal Circuit Power: A Closer Look at Two Special Cases

-\begin{remark} Based on Proposition \ref{prp2_CRPB_char}, it is worth noting that the transmission scheme given in Proposition \ref{prp2_CRPB_char} is similar to DLT, which transmits with an on-off structure when the average power budget $P_\text{B}$ is small to maximize the EE for the case of RAT-DL, and transmits constantly when the average power budget $P_\text{B}$ is large to maximize the SE. \end{remark}
+\begin{remark} Based on Proposition \ref{prp2_CRPB_char}, it is worth noting that the transmission scheme given in Proposition \ref{prp2_CRPB_char} is similar to DLT, which transmits with an on-off structure when the average power budget $P_\text{B}$ is small to maximize the EE for the case of RAT-DL, and transmits constantly when the average power budget $P_\text{B}$ is large to maximize the SE.
+It is also worth noticing that $P_\text{ee2}$, $P_\text{ee3}$, and $P_\text{ee4}$ can be efficiently obtained by a simple bisection search. \end{remark}